 The fantastic mural on the closet doors shown here is the work of artist Fred Gonsowski in his own home.
 If you have similar artistic ability, you’ll probably feel comfortable working freehand on a design of your own creation.
-If not, look for inspiration in pictures and photographs, and when you find the perfect image for your bedroom, use a grid to enlarge the image and create the outline on your closet door prior to painting.
-If that is a bit more effort than you’d like, feel free to paint a... simple scene, or just have fun with geometric shapes, dots, stars, squiggles or stripes.Continue to 4 of 9 below.
+If not, look for inspiration in pictures and photographs, and when you find the perfect image for your bedroom, enlarge it and print it out to use for a rough outline on your closet door prior to painting.
+If that is a bit more effort than you’d like, why not paint a simple scene, or just have fun with geometric shapes, dots, stars, squiggles, or stripes?

 04 of 09